 Paid Search.
 Ask.com after 10+ years still buys a ton of traffic.
 It’s more control.
 Quality traffic.
 And it probably won’t go away anytime soon.

 Paid Social.
 There’s some large publishers testing paid social.
 It’s expensive.
 But much more control than the organic social side.
 Tim Ferriss is testing SimpleReach.
-Maybe it’s time for more producers to start paying for distribution.
+It’s to the point where content producers have to start paying for distribution.

 Paid Content Distribution.
 With Taboola, RevContent, Outbrain and other networks you can reach new readers on a cost per click basis.